strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

 When deploying Kafka clusters, in order to provide a secure-by-default, TLS out-of-the-box experience Strimzi ended up implementing its own CA operations internally, within the cluster operator.
 It does this by using `openssl` to generate a self-signed root CA certificate and private key which is then used to directly sign end-entity (EE) certificates (i.e. intermediate certificates are not used).
 In fact Strimzi has two such CAs.
+These CAs are only used for Kafka clusters and a unique instance of each CA is used for each Kafka cluster.
 The "cluster CA" is used for issuing certificates for Strimzi components:
 * ZooKeeper nodes
 * Kafka nodes